Expected Performance of Cosmic Muon Veto Detector: Detector Geometry

-The top-veto wall is positioned at 52 cm from the topmost iron layer of miniICAL and is equipped with scintillator strips, which run along the y-axis for length and x-axis for width.
-The left and right-side walls are positioned at roughly 26 cm from the miniICAL detector, with scintillator strips running along the y-axis for length and z-axis for width.
-The back wall is located at 33 cm from the miniICAL detector, features scintillator strips running along the x-axis for length and z-axis for width.
+Figure \ref{fig:geant4cmvd} shows top and front views of simulated CMVD geometry around miniICAL in GEANT4.
+The top-veto wall is positioned at $52\,cm$ from the topmost iron layer of miniICAL and is equipped with EPS strips, which run along the y-axis for length and x-axis for width.
+The left and right-side walls are positioned at roughly $26\,cm$ from the miniICAL detector, with EPS strips running along the y-axis for length and z-axis for width.
+The back wall is located at $33\,cm$ from the miniICAL detector, the EPS strips are running along the x-axis for length and z-axis for width.
 Additionally, two small-sized veto walls are placed near the edges between the back and left/right walls to veto muons passing through the gap between edges of back and side-walls.
-The positions of all veto walls have been optimised so that when mICAL is triggered by a muon trajectory, it passes through at least one veto wall, except in the front side.
-The side veto walls are elevated 25\,cm from the floor to cover the entire detector.
-Figure \ref{fig:geant4cmvd} shows top and front view of simulated CMVD geometry around miniICAL in GEANT4.
-Table \ref{table:cmvdspec} summarizes the general parameters of EPS used in the veto detector.
-In total there are 748 such extruded plastic scintillator strips making up the veto detector.
-In simulation, these scintillator strips are made up of polystyrene with a density of 1.05\,$g/cm^{2}$.
+The positions of all veto walls have been optimised so that when miniICAL is triggered by a muon trajectory, it passes through at least one veto wall, except in the front side.
+The side veto walls are elevated $25\,cm$ from the floor for better coverage of miniICAL from top and sides.
+Table \ref{table:cmvdspec} summarizes the general parameters of EPS used in the veto detector \cite{Saraf:2023sjs}.
+In total there are 748 such EPS strips making up the veto detector.
+In simulation, these EPS strips are made up of polystyrene with a density of 1.05\,$g/cm^{3}$.